Intestinal Transplant

 Access to Clinical Trials

-Our national involvement includes participation in clinical trials that test new therapies designed to improve nutrient absorption in people with intestinal failure, as well as ways to reduce transplant rejection.
-You or your child may be eligible to participate.
+Our national involvement includes participation in clinical trials that test new therapies designed to improve nutrient absorption in people with intestinal failure, and ways to reduce transplant rejection.
+You or your loved one may be eligible to participate.

 Dedicated Transplant Coordinator